From Idea to First Paying Customers in 3 Weeks

 Week 1: Discovery + Design (Days 1–5)

-We started with a 90-minute discovery call to understand the target users, their pain points, and what the MVP absolutely needed vs. what could wait.
-We ruthlessly cut scope:
+The engagement started with a 90-minute discovery call to understand the target users, their pain points, and what the MVP absolutely needed vs. what could wait.
+Scope was ruthlessly cut:

 In the MVP: